Search

 While respecting confidentiality and privacy as part of their workplace violence and harassment prevention policy, employers should also take responsibility to:

-Identify Warning Signs: Because people who experience family violence are more likely to report it to a co-worker than to others in the workplace, all employees should be educated and trained on recognizing the warning signs and risk factors for family violence, as well as on steps to take when reporting is appropriate.
+Identify Warning Signs: Because people who experience violence are more likely to report it to a co-worker than to others in the workplace, all workers should be educated and trained on recognizing the warning signs and risk factors, and on steps to take when reporting is appropriate.

 Develop or support a safety plan: Workplaces can help by supporting or creating individualized personal and workplace safety plans to address the situation.
+Safety plans must be developed with the consent and at the direction of the person experiencing the violence.
 Update the plans as circumstances change.
 Share the plans with anyone who needs to know about the situation in order to ensure safety.
 Safety plans may include:

-• Asking if the target has already established protection or restraining orders.
+• Asking if the individual has already established protection or restraining orders.
 Help make sure all the conditions of that order are followed.

-• Talking to the employee, work together to identify solutions.
+• Talking to the worker, work together to identify solutions.
 Follow up and check on their well-being.

-• When necessary, relocate the employee so that they cannot be seen through windows or from the outside.
+• When necessary, relocate the worker so that they cannot be seen through windows or from the outside.

-• Removing the affected employee's contact information from publicly available company directories or websites.
+• Removing the affected worker's contact information from publicly available company directories or websites.

-• Changing the affected employee's workplace phone number, having another person screen their calls, or blocking the abuser's calls or emails.
+• Changing the affected worker's workplace phone number, having another person screen their calls, or blocking the abuser's calls or emails.

 • Pre-programing 911 on a phone or cell phone.
-Installing a panic button in the affected employee's work area or providing personal alarms.
+Installing a panic button in the affected worker's work area or providing personal alarms.

 • Providing a well-lit parking spot near the building, or escorting the affected individual to their car or to public transit.